hantsy/jakartaee8-starter-boilerplate/docs/04test-arq-payara-micro-managed.md

-# Add Payara Micro Managed Container Adapter
+# Payara Micro Managed Container Adapter

 Payara server provides a **micro** version of Payara server, which allow you start a  Payara server with a single jar file.

-Payara also includes an Micro Managed Adapter to run tests against a Payara Micro dist.
+Payara also includes a Micro Managed Adapter to run tests against a Payara Micro dist.

 Open  the *pom.xml* file, check the **arq-payara-micro** profile.